AntonKovalyov1/pit_project/README.md

   2. ROR: Replaces the relational operators with each of the other ones, e.g., < -> ==, < -> !=, < -> ≥, < -> >, and < -> ≤.
   3. AOR: Replaces an arithmetic expression by each of the other ones, e.g., a + b -> a - b, a + b -> a * b, a + b -> a / b, a + b -> a % b.

+To run new operators on a project:

+  1. Download code and compile, make sure it is saved in your local maven repository

-To run new operators on a project, add the following to the POM of your project in build/plugins:
+  2. Add the following to the POM of your project in build/plugins:

             <plugin>
                 <groupId>org.pitest</groupId>